mrhouzlane/blockchain-developer-bootcamp-final-project/README.md

 With the use of blockchain trustless , the platform will keep track of the contributors.

-Anyone can contribute to a project with a <strong> minimum entry point </strong>
+Anyone can contribute to a project with a <strong> minimum entry point : 0.05 ETH </strong>

 Projects allowed are github projects involving the blockchain only, so it should be something related to blockchain.

+Members can verify all the transactions on Ethereum.

 <h1> Frontend project </h1>

+The project should keeping running and never go offline .

+Will be built on :

+- Layer 2 Network
+- Compound
+- Aave